Tigers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Detroit has entered 14 games this season as the underdog by +180 or more and is 5-9 in those contests.

-- The Tigers have an implied victory probability of 35.7% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Tigers have a 48.8% chance of coming away with a victory in the contest.

-- Detroit's games have gone over the total in 48 of its 87 chances.
+- Detroit and its opponents have gone over the total this season in 48 of its 88 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!